-- If the system is designed for MERV 13 filters and MERV 13 filters are not in place, change filters to MERV 13. - If the existing filters and filter bank are 2" or thicker install a MERV 13 Filter.
+- If the project is a LEED or CHPS project then the filters should already be designed for MERV 13.
+If MERV 13 is not in place, change filters to MERV 13. - If the existing filters and filter bank are 2" or thicker install a MERV 13 Filter.
 Determine if a 1" rack can be refitted with a larger rack. - If filter racks can accept a minimum MERV 13 filter but were not part of the original design, the following analysis can be completed by internal staff or a consulting engineer: - Provide Information previously gathered in the Gathering Stage to individual completing additional analysis. - Calculate the velocity of the existing filter bank to determine existing filter pressure drop when clean. - Typical Velocity is between 300-500 fpm. - Determine the initial and final pressure drop for the filters in the original system design. - Calculate the increase in filter pressure drop after installing the new MERV 13 filters.
 Remember the final pressure drop of any filter is an operational choice. - Review the original design and equipment shop drawings to determine available External Static Pressure for equipment. - Determine the effect of additional external static pressure on the fan.

-Filtration Upgrades: Data Analysis & Review Continued
+Data Analysis & Review Continued